Japan hit by another cryptocurrency heist, $60 million stolen

 Tech Bureau, which had already been slapped with two business improvement orders by regulators this year, said its Zaif exchange was hacked over a two-hour period on Sept.
 14. It detected server problems on Sept.
 17, confirmed the hack the following day, and notified authorities, the exchange said on Thursday.

-Following the hack, Tech Bureau said it had agreed with JASDAQ-listed Fisco Ltd to receive a 5 billion yen ($44.59 million) investment in exchange for majority ownership.
+Following the hack, Tech Bureau said it had agreed with JASDAQ-listed Fisco Ltd (3807.T) to receive a 5 billion yen ($44.59 million) investment in exchange for majority ownership.
 The proceeds from the investment would be used to replace the digital currencies stolen from client accounts.

 However, Fisco said in a statement the 5 billion yen in “financial assistance” may change in value if the amount affected by the heist changes upon further investigation.